parse-community/docs/_includes/graphql/customisation.md

     query?: {
       get?: boolean;
       find?: boolean;
+      getAlias?: String;
+      findAlias?: String;
     };

     // By default, all write mutation types are
     // exposed for all included classes.
 Use this to disable
-    // the available mutation types for this class. mutation?: {
+    // the available mutation types for this class and optionally
+    // override the default generated name with aliases. mutation?: {
       create?: boolean;
       update?: boolean;
       destroy?: boolean;
+      createAlias?: String,
+      updateAlias?: String,
+      destroyAlias?: String,
     };
   }>
 }